ALPSquid/thebutton-monitor/README.md

 # The Button Python Client

-A simple library for getting information on the /r/thebutton button.
+A simple library for querying the /r/thebutton button.
 Includes a gatttool wrapper for interacting with bluetooth devices.

 ### [Example](https://github.com/ALPSquid/thebutton-monitor/blob/master/src/example.py)